beykyle/CGMF/README.md

 - build and install `CGMFtk`, if it's not already installed
 - install the `pyCGMF` module

-Now, we can run `CGMF`, and populate a `CGMFtk.histories.Histories` object without ever writing to disk or copying data:
+Now we can import `pyCGMF` within Python, to run `CGMF`, and populate a `CGMFtk.Histories` object without ever writing to disk or copying data, like so:

 ```python
 from pyCGMF import CGMF_Input, run